tokee/solr-cdx/README.md

 # solr-cdx

-Solr schema and helper bash scripts for providing CDX lookups using Solr.
+Solr schema and helper tools for providing CDX lookups using Solr.

-The current scope is to make a proof of concept: No real API is exposed and it is only possible to handle up to 2 billion CDX entries.
+The current scope is to make a proof of concept: No real API is exposed.

 ## Progress